Coconut Water

 Common Mistakes

-• Using coconut water as a "small exception" — on Keto, even small amounts of Not Allowed foods can undermine the diet's purpose.
+• Treating coconut water as a "small exception" — on Keto, even small amounts run against the diet's core logic.

-• Assuming coconut water is restricted on all diets — its classification varies by dietary framework.
+• Assuming coconut water is excluded on every diet, when in fact the classification varies considerably by framework.

 Better Alternatives